Business Economics MSc 2017-18This course also available for 2016-17 entry

 January start - 1 year full-time

-A good undergraduate degree is required (normally a 2.2 or above or its international equivalent).
+• An Honours degree (2:2 or above) in Economics, Accountancy, Finance, Maths or Statistics.
 It is not necessary to have a first degree in Economics, Business Economics or Financial Economics.
 However, through the application process you must demonstrate prior study at Bachelors level of either:

 • Economics or